 WG 8 Estrella River.
-There is little available data on groundwater conditions, but also limited opportunities for this plan to affect those conditions.
+The data on groundwater conditions is combined with WG7, however there are limited opportunities for this plan to affect the conditions.

 WG 9 Carrizo Plain.
-The IRWMP identified water quality and limited supply as the primary groundwater-related issues.
+The IRWMP identified water quality and limited supply as the primary groundwaterrelated issues.
 As with WG 8, however, there is limited opportunities for this plan to affect those conditions.